nkorobkov/nkorobkov.github.io/projects/bank.md

 > **POST: /bank_api/add_transaction** -- checks validity of transaction and adds money transfer request into the DB.

-Project succeeded and [Android application <i class="fa fa-fw fa-github"></i>](https://github.com/KeepItRealAlways/BankApp) functioned on SSPM session in 2018.
+Project succeeded and [Android application <i class="fa fa-fw fa-github"></i>](https://github.com/KeepItRealAlways/BankApp) functioned on SPMS session in 2018.

-There is also couple endpoints for data exportation for external analysis.
+There is also a couple of endpoints for data exportation for external analysis.
 They are only available to users with a **Bank Manager** role.

 > **GET: /bank_api/money** -- returns information about all money transactions in the system.